dialog-semiconductor/py_ble_manager/README.md

 central.disconnect(conn_idx=0)
 ```

-### Handle any asynchronus events.
+### Handle asynchronus events

-The framework returns asynchronous events through an event queue.
+The framework returns asynchronous events to the application through an event queue.
 Calling `BleCentral.get_event()` will get an event from the queue.
 All of the events returned by `BleCentral.get_event()` are a subclass of `BleEventBase`.
 A variety of different events occur throughout the life a BLE application.
 Some example events include `BleEventGapConnectionCompleted`, `BleEventGapDisconnected`, `BleEventGattcReadCompleted`, `BleEventGattcWriteCompleted`.
 Each event has an `evt_code` to identify the type of event.